mbcrump/PPPwn-Windows-Instructions/README.md

 ## Homebrew Status

 These instructions will enable GoldHen on 9.00 only right now.
 You can also follow the project by [LM](https://github.com/LightningMods/PPPwn).
+If you have version 11.0, then you can enable debug settings and install fpkgs.

 ## Requirements